 The language we use when speaking of Big Pharma and the federal agencies that oversee drug use and approvals is different.
 It’s “medical.”
 When we speak of cartels from other countries, we speak of “drug lords” and “pushers,” and users are no longer patients but “addicts.”

 Addiction is addiction.
 What is different here is who is getting paid, what color skin they have, and who is profiting.
-The crime of helping addicted people and extracting their money is the same.
+The crime of feeding addicted people their drug and extracting their money is the same.

 As a result, we are now a drugged society.
 The number of people who are on drugs of one sort or another is staggering.
 Many are on numerous drugs at once; sometimes one is counteracting the side effects of another.
-You would think you were in a bad B movie because nobody could believe that some people are taking a dozen or more different medications per day, and all this for health?
+You would think you were in a bad B movie because nobody could believe that some people are taking a dozen or more different medications per day, and all this in the name of health?

 TV advertising completes the dirty deed

-Any sane person listening to this would turn off the TV or to report to 911 that someone is trying to drug a TV audience with “legal” drugs which can kill.
-The only way to listen to the litany is to not take it seriously because it’s too painful to believe that adults would seek to push this kind of potentially fatal drug on another.
+Any sane person listening to this would turn off the TV or to report to 911 that someone is trying to drug a TV audience with “legal” drugs which can be lethal.
+The only way to listen to the litany is to not take it seriously because it’s too painful to believe that adults would seek to push this kind of potentially fatal drug on another or believe that these have true value.

-By and large, the American population has become so accustomed to this sickness paraded before us on TV and all media, in our doctors’ offices, that we hardly recognize how biased it is.
-(Well, some of us do!)
+By and large, the American population has become so accustomed to this sickness paraded before us on TV and all media, that we hardly recognize how biased it is.
+(Well, some of do!)

 This is how conditioning and programming work.
 When I went to the doctor’s office and I answered the nurse’s question, “What medications am I on?” and I answered, “None,” I was looked at oddly and askance.
-This is a problem.
+This reaction speaks volumes about the success of the conditioning spoken of above.

 What is the real sickness?